CiTR/Other/Projects/Studio A Phone Ringing Light/Documentation.md

 BEFORE MAKING ANY CHANGES TO THIS PROJECT, please make sure to consult the [maintenance and care section](#maintenance-and-care) of this report.
 If you need to carry out any repairs on the project, please make sure to consult the [Troubleshooting Issues and Their Solutions section](#troubleshooting-issues-and-their-solutions) first.

-&nbsp;&nbsp;&nbsp;&nbsp; This project is a light for studio A which turns on whenever a person calls into the studio.
+This project is a light for studio A which turns on whenever a person calls into the studio.
 It was made by the current technical coordinator at the time, Jarod Ben-Oliel, per the request of CiTR programmers for a more noticeable phone light in the studio.
 Before this project, the only available light wasn't very noticeable, meaning programmers would miss call-ins.
 The project is a simple circuit composed of an Adafruit Neopixel LED Strip which is controlled by an Arudino Nano V3 controller.
 The controller will turn the LED strip ON/OFF depending if anyone is calling into Studio A.

-&nbsp;&nbsp;&nbsp;&nbsp; In this file, all project related information can be found.
+In this file, all project related information can be found.
 This includes the circuit diagram, links to all reference websites and documents, a recorded list of encountered issues and their found solutions, and more.
 Please refer to the table below to quickly navigate to your desired section of documention.

-&nbsp;&nbsp;&nbsp;&nbsp; Speaking of references, I first want to give a huge shoutout and thanks to Team Whimsy Makerspace: Mel Lester Jr, whose online project served as my main guide for creating this project.
+Speaking of references, I first want to give a huge shoutout and thanks to Team Whimsy Makerspace: Mel Lester Jr, whose online project served as my main guide for creating this project.
 For information regarding his project, please read reference one under the [References and Appreciation section](#references-and-appreciation).
 I also want to give thanks to my boss, Saman Gharib, for allowing me the chance to make this and for all the help you've given me throughout the process of creating this.

 #